NHSDigital/eps-action-sbom/README.md

 ### `GITHUB_TOKEN`

 Some `npm` packages require a github token to access a private repository.
-This token is assumed to be supplied as a secret, keyed as `GITHUB_TOKEN`
+This token is assumed to be supplied as a secret, keyed as `GITHUB_TOKEN`.
+Github should add this automatically.

 ## Outputs